 Soccer Vs. Football Field: Big Comparison Guide

-In soccer, both of these dimensions can be variable, as long as the shape of the field remains unchanged: The sideline, also called the touchline, always needs to remain longer than the goal line in soccer.
+Both of these dimensions can be variable in soccer as long as the shape of the field remains unchanged: The sideline, also called the touchline, always needs to be longer than the goal line.

-In football, the rectangular shape needs to be honored, but the dimensions can’t be changed from the prescribed ones.
+The rectangular shape needs to be honored in football, but the dimensions can’t be changed from the prescribed ones.

-We will discuss the specific measurements of both the soccer and football fields further on in this text.
+IThistext will discuss the specific measurements of the soccer and football fields.

 Soccer and football field surface

-The surface of the field is another element that soccer and football field have in common, in most cases.
-Both soccer and football can be played on a natural or an artificial surface.
+The surface of the field is another element that soccer and football have, in most cases, in common.
+Bo,th can be played on a natural or artificial surface.

 When it comes to the fields in the US, football is more commonly played on artificial turf, while soccer is more commonly played on natural grass: